 The 2016-2017 school year also contained much student success for MMUHS.
 On June 17th the Fiftieth Commencement Ceremony was held for Mt.
 Mansfield Union High School at The University of Vermont.
 The Class of 2017 had two hundred and seven graduates, of these, sixty-four percent went on to pursue higher education.
 We had fifteen Summa Cum Laude graduates, the most ever.
 To graduate with this distinction, students must have a 4.05 or higher grade point average.
-Also, eightyeight percent of our students who took AP Exams received a score of 3 or higher; this compares to a Vermont average of sixty-nine percent, and a global average of sixty-one percent.
-Our students shine outside of the classroom as well.
-The MMU Dance team were state champions in Hip-Hop and Jazz.
+Also, eighty-eight percent of our students who took AP Exams received a score of 3 or higher; this compares to a team were state champions in Hip-Hop and Jazz.
 Over twenty students were members of the New England Music Festival Band and Chorus.
 MMUHS also plays an active role in supporting community events.
 It is not hard to find a MMU student giving their time to support great causes in and out of our local community.